raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - Stored in NTUser.dat whereas MUICache is stored in USRClass.dat

 ### Overview
-- Per user evidence of execution artefact for GUI Programs
+- Per user evidence of execution artefact for GUI Programs with LAST execution timestamp in UTC.
 	- Stored in NTUser.dat whereas MUICache is stored in USRClass.dat

 - *Purpose:*

-- *Usage:*
+- *Technical Usage:*

 ### Limitations
+- Recent version of Windows

 ### Example